tokenicrat/hugo-theme-counter/README_en.md

 # Counter

 A minimalist Hugo theme inspired by [Wang Yin's Blog](https://www.yinwang.org/) style.
-For a preview, visit [Tokenicrat's Blog](https://blog.bytoken.link).

 > This README is translated by AI.
 Inaccurate information may exist.
 >